Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 We were all upstairs getting high on meth, shooting pills, hanging out.

-it's about 5.45 in the morning when the flash bang went off.
+It's about 5.45 in the morning when the flashbang went off.

-with the big metal brackets?
+open it with the big metal brackets?

 Like on a barn.